Wassaw Island

 Wassaw Island is one of the Sea Islands.
 It is located on the Atlantic Ocean off the coast of the U.S. state of Georgia and is within the borders of Chatham County.
 The island and its surrounding marshlands are part of the Wassaw National Wildlife Refuge, which has a total area of 10053 acre of marsh, mudflats, and tidal creeks, including approximately 7 mi of undeveloped beaches.
 The land mass is 76 percent salt marshes and 24 percent beaches, dunes, and maritime forest.
 The refuge is a part of the Savannah Coastal Refuges Complex.
+A portion of the island is retained as a private compound for the former owner’s family.

-The United States government owns most of the island.
+The United States government owns most of the island, while a portion is still privately held by the island's former owners, the Parsons family.
 Loggerhead sea turtles nest on the beaches in late spring and early summer, and turtlers can camp at the turtlers' cabin at the Federal Dock (refuge headquarters office), and then go to the beach at night to observe the turtles.
 Aside from this, the Federal Dock is usually only used when natural disasters occur on the island and assistance is necessary.